By: Chris ⎜ Last updated

 Eliassen Rorbuer, Superior cabins only | Hamnøy

 You've probably seen these cabins already.
 The red rorbuer at Hamnøy with granite peaks towering behind them are probably the single most photographed scene in all of Lofoten.
-Every Norway travel brochure, Instagram account, and airline magazine has used this angle.
-Eliassen manages 47 accommodations here, split across standard, traditional, and superior tiers.
+Every Norway travel brochure and travel Instagram account has used this angle.

-The traditional cabins are the photogenic ones, and they're the ones with the sleep problem.
-No blackout curtains in the lower-tier units.
+The traditional cabins are the photogenic ones, but they will come with a sleep problem as there are no blackout curtains in the lower-tier units.
 The property markets the "genuine character and décor" of the original fisherman's cabins, and that character includes thin curtains and old window frames.

 If the traditional tier is all that's left by the time you book, bring your own blackout solution (more on that below) and treat the cabin as a spectacular base camp rather than a sleep sanctuary.